yuyatinnefeld/prometheus/PCA/exam-mock.md

 16. What are the 4 components of the Prometheus metrics data model?
 17. What is the difference between the ceil and floor functions?
 18. Which query function among the following returns a result of 1 in case the specified time series does not exist?
+19. What is the logical/arithmetic/comparison binary operator?
+20. What is the vector matching?
+21. What is the group modifiers?
+22. Which function is NOT using counter metrics? `irate(), increase(), reset(), idelta(), avg()`
+23. How to calc the time in days until the LAST certificate expiration?
+24. What is the dimensional aggregation?

 ### Instrumentation and Exporters (16%)
 1. What is the HTTP headers to establish by Prometheus during each scrape?